All You Need to Know About Personalized Customer Loyalty Programs

 “Do you have our app?”
-Don’t lie, we all heard this phrase more than once at the checkout.
-Recent years have brought a literal technological revolution to how loyalty programs are run.
+Don’t lie.
+We've all heard this phrase more than once at the checkout.
+Recent years have brought a literal technological revolution to how loyalty schemes are run.
 With the market full to the brim with the competition, mobile applications allow you to get to the bottom of your customers’ needs by providing a quick, convenient and straightforward form of making purchases, collecting points, and earning rewards.
 So convenient, in fact, that customers carry it at all times in their pockets.
-Besides that, you can use the loyalty app to collect real-time data on customers’ behavior and purchases (of course after asking for their consent first, GDPR I am looking at you).
+You can also use the loyalty app to collect real-time data on customers’ behavior and purchases (of course, after asking for their consent first.
+GDPR, I am looking at you).

-By designing the look of your app to reflect your targeted audience’s preferences and personalizing your messaging (e.g., including customer’s first name in the messages or wishing them happy birthday), you increase your chances of success with personalizing your loyalty channels.
+By designing your app's look and feel to reflect your targeted audience’s preferences and personalizing your messaging (e.g., including customer’s first name in the messages or wishing them happy birthday), you increase your chances of success with personalizing your loyalty channels.
 On the topic of messaging, please don’t spam customers – a message that’s not targeted at anyone and just sent into the aether is a waste of resources.

 There is an obvious developmental cost involved in the launch and maintenance of a dedicated loyalty app.
-If you are a smaller brand, just starting off with loyalty programs, you can surely run a web-based loyalty program with the inclusion of mobile messaging channels or mobile redemptions (Voucherify offers a dedicated app for handling redemptions, it is also a free scanning device).
+If you are a smaller brand, just starting with loyalty programs, you can surely run a web-based loyalty scheme with mobile messaging channels or mobile redemptions (Voucherify offers a dedicated app for handling redemptions, it is also a free scanning device).
 The key to success is seeing which channels customers prefer and then focusing all your marketing efforts on them.

-New technologies also open a field for customizing the mechanisms behind your loyalty program.
+New technologies also open a field for customizing the mechanisms behind your loyalty scheme.
 This includes gamification and going beyond the point-based model of loyalty program that we are all familiar with.
 And which, mildly speaking, can be dull for more demanding customers.
-The introduction of gamification into your loyalty program significantly increases the engagement of the participants.
+The introduction of gamification into your loyalty scheme significantly increases the engagement of the participants.
 But what does it mean in practice?
-Well, you can gamify your loyalty program via custom tiers, loyalty levels, specific activities that grant points or original rewarding criteria, e.g., granting double the number of points for some activity in the limited timeframe.
-This system allows you to reward customers not only for making purchases but also for carrying out concrete tasks which brings me to the next point.
+Well, you can gamify your loyalty scheme via custom tiers, loyalty levels, specific activities that grant points, or original rewarding criteria, e.g., granting double the number of points for some activity in a limited timeframe.
+This system allows you to reward customers not only for making purchases but also for carrying out concrete tasks, which brings me to the next point.